 Laurie has also been able to celebrate her experiences, such as obtaining her bachelor’s degree in social work.
 Passionate about being a role model for her girls, she has led by example and proved to them that they could achieve what they set their minds.
 And that is just hard, not impossible.

-In a nutshell, these are some of the top mom blogs.
-What cuts across the board is how personality and circumstance play an enormous role.
+In conclusion, these are some of the top mom blogs.
+Meanwhile, what cuts across the board is how personality and circumstance play an enormous role.
 Whether you are testing the waters in this world of blogging or trying to find the best mom blog to read, you will always find your tribe.